 Some effects can cancel a card "as it is played."
-These effects (and effects that grant the ability to play them, like Forced Awakening) are the only effects allowed during the "as played" time period of another card.
+These effects as well as wake effects (see Special Terms, sec.
+11) are the only effects allowed during the "as played" time period of another card.
 Even drawing to replace cards comes after this time period.

 - Drawing Cards.
 Whenever you play a library card from your hand, you immediately draw another from your library to replace it (unless card text says otherwise, of course).
 If your library is empty, then you do not draw to replenish your hand, but you continue to play.
 The number of cards in your hand should always match your hand size (cards that are replaced later reduce your hand size for the duration of the effect).
 Whenever they don't match (when an effect changes your hand size or adds or removes cards from your hand, for example), immediately discard down to or draw up to your hand size.

 - Requirements for Playing Cards.
 Each library card has symbols on the attribute bar (the marble stripe on the left side) for the card type (except for master cards), the clan or Discipline (if any) required to play the card and the cost (if any) of playing that card.
 Some cards will have other requirements (such as capacity or title) stated in the card text.
 Only a minion who meets the requirements given on a minion card can play it, while only a Methuselah who controls a ready minion who meets the requirements of a master card can play it.

 Some cards that have a requirement also have a burn option icon.
 This icon means that a Methuselah who doesn't control a minion that meets the requirements may discard the card during any Methuselah's unlock phase.
 Each Methuselah is limited to one such discard each unlock phase.